Jideeh1/QNJazmine-Portfolio/README.md

 What I gave is just a preview hosting of its current website.

 > [!NOTE]
-> If you want to fork some of my JS functions or use some of the assets in this file, please ask [QNJazmine](https://x.com/QNJazmine) and [Jideeh](https://x.com/jideeh1) Permission!
+> If you want to fork some of my JS functions or use some of the assets in this file, please ask [QNJazmine](https://x.com/QNJazmine) and [Jideeh](https://x.com/jideeh1) for Permission!